 Creating a Multi-Region Application with AWS Services – Part 2, Data and Replication

-Data is at the center of many applications.
-In this post, Part 2, we will look at AWS data services that offer native features to help get your data where it needs to be.
+Data is at the center of stateful applications.
+Data consistency models will vary when choosing in-Region vs. multi-Region.
+In this post, part 2 of 3, we continue to filter through AWS services to focus on data-centric services with native features to help get your data where it needs to be in support of a multi-Region strategy for your application.

 Considerations with replicating data

-When building a distributed system, consider the consistency, availability, partition tolerance (CAP) theorem.
-This theorem states that an application can only pick 2 out of the 3, and tradeoffs should be considered.
+When building a distributed system, the consistency, availability, and partition tolerance (CAP) theorem must be considered.
+This theorem states that an application can only pick 2 out of the 3, and tradeoffs should be considered when making this decision.

-- Consistency – all clients always have the same view of data
+- Consistency – all clients always have the same view of the data

-- Availability – all clients can always read and write data
+- Availability – all clients can always read and write the data

 - Partition Tolerance – the system will continue to work despite physical partitions

-Achieving consistency and availability is common for single-Region applications.
-For example, when an application connects to a single in-Region database.
+Achieving consistency and availability (CA) is common for single-Region architectures.
+For example, when an application connects to a single in-Region relational database.
 However, this becomes more difficult with multi-Region applications due to the latency added by transferring data over long distances.
-For this reason, highly distributed systems will typically follow an eventual consistency approach, favoring availability and partition tolerance.
+For this reason, highly distributed systems typically compromise on strict consistency, favoring availability and partition tolerance (AP).
+This is commonly referred to as an eventual consistency data model.

 Replicating objects and files

-Traditionally, each S3 bucket has its own single, Regional endpoint.
-To simplify connecting to and managing multiple endpoints, S3 Multi-Region Access Points create a single global endpoint spanning multiple S3 buckets in different Regions.
-When applications connect to this endpoint, it will route over the AWS network using AWS Global Accelerator to the bucket with the lowest latency.
-Failover routing is also automatically handled if the connectivity or availability to a bucket changes.
+To simplify connecting to and managing multiple bucket endpoints, Amazon S3 Multi-Region Access Points create a single global endpoint that spans multiple S3 buckets in different Regions.
+When applications connect to this endpoint, requests will route over the AWS network using AWS Global Accelerator to the bucket with the lowest latency.
+Failover routing is also handled automatically if the availability of a bucket changes.
+You will notice that these endpoints are Region agnostic in the URL:

 File and object replication should be expected to be eventually consistent.
-The rate at which a given dataset can transfer is a function of the amount of data, I/O bandwidth, network bandwidth, and network conditions.
+The rate at which a given dataset can transfer is a function of the amount of data, I/O bandwidth, network bandwidth, network conditions, and physical distance.

 Spanning non-relational databases across Regions

-Amazon DynamoDB global tables provide multi-Region and multi-writer features to help you build global applications at scale.
-A DynamoDB global table is the only AWS managed offering that allows for multiple active writers in a multi-Region topology (active-active and multi-Region).
+Amazon DynamoDB global tables provide multi-Region and multi-writer capabilities to help you build global applications at scale.
+A DynamoDB global table is the only AWS managed database offering that allows for multiple active writers with conflict detection in a multi-Region topology (active-active and multi-Region).
 This allows for applications to read and write in the Region closest to them, with changes automatically replicated to other Regions.

 Global reads and fast recovery for Amazon DocumentDB (with MongoDB compatibility) can be achieved with global clusters.
 These clusters have a primary Region that handles write operations.
 Dedicated storage-based replication infrastructure enables low-latency global reads with a lag of typically less than one second.